polkadot-fellows/xcm-format/README.md

 Operands:
 - `response_info: QueryResponseInfo`: [Information](#QueryResponseInfo)  for making the response.
- `assets: MultiAssetFilter`: A filter for the assets that should be reported back.
+ `assets: AssetFilter`: A filter for the assets that should be reported back.
 The assets reported back will be, asset-wise, *the lesser of this value and the holding register*.
 No wildcards will be used when reporting assets back.

 Kind: *Command*